Hayes substation fire: Other transport

-The fire was close to the Great Western Main Line, near Hayes & Harlington station, and disrupted Heathrow Express and portions of the Elizabeth line.
+The fire was close to the Great Western Main Line, near Hayes & Harlington station, and disrupted Heathrow Express services and portions of the Elizabeth line.
 Trains and London Underground services to Heathrow were suspended or disrupted.
 The M4 motorway was closed for a time between junctions 3 and 4, while local roads were also closed, affecting bus routes.

 Evacuations and outages

 At least 150 people were evacuated, and at least 16,300 homes lost power.
 National Grid reported at 06:00 on 21 March that they had restored power to 62,000 customers, but 4,900 homes remained without power.

 Investigations

-The preliminary National Energy System Operator investigation report, in May 2025, ruled out suspicious activity as the cause, but did not identify the root cause of the fire.
-The team had investigated 600 items of evidence relating to the 57 years old substation.
+The preliminary National Energy System Operator (NESO) investigation report in May 2025 ruled out suspicious activity as the cause, but did not identify the root cause of the fire.
+The team had investigated 600 items of evidence relating to the 57-year-old substation.

 Heathrow airport held an internal investigation into resilience, led by Ruth Kelly, former government minister and airport board member.
 Its 75-page report was published in May 2025 and stated that in the circumstances, shutting down the airport was the correct decision to ensure safety.

 In July 2025, NESO reported that National Grid had become aware of a fault in July 2018, but that it had not been repaired.
 Excess moisture levels were found in substation components, for which bushings should have been replaced.
 NESO also found that the fire suppression system at the site had been inoperable since at least 2022, and that National Grid was not aware that the loss of one of Heathrow's three supplies would cause outages of the airport's critical systems.
 Ofgem announced that it would be investigating National Grid's maintenance of its infrastructure.